 The Major in History

-The history major consists of 10 courses.
+The history major consists of 10 course units.
 Ordinarily students complete:

-- three 300-level courses, one of which must be the Senior Seminar.
+- Three 300-level courses, one of which must be History 371: Senior Seminar.
+Only one of the courses numbered 381-388 may be used to satisfy the major requirements.

 The Minor in History